 Students who fail to meet initial scholarship eligibility or renewal criteria are ineligible to receive the corresponding scholarship, but may be awarded or reinstated through a successful appeal.

 - Initial scholarship eligibility may be appealed if a student has experienced relevant extenuating circumstances they feel caused them to not receive an award.

 - Continuing scholarship eligibility may be appealed if a student did not meet renewal criteria and has experienced relevant extenuating circumstances or other factors they feel impacted their ability to renew the scholarship.
 If successfully appealed, students must continue on scholarship probation.
 Scholarship criteria are reviewed according to the terms and conditions the student received upon being awarded.

 The purpose of measuring and enforcing these standards is to ensure scholarship recipients maintain the academic success that is expected of the academic scholarship and make progress toward graduation.
 Renewal criteria are reasonable standards that correspond to the scholarship and typically include a qualitative (grade point average) and quantitative (credit accumulation) component, both of which are important in progressing toward graduation.

 I. Appeal Process

-As part of the appeal process, you are expected to write a narrative explaining why they were unable to qualify for the scholarship or maintain eligibility that was outside of their control and what corrective measures the student has taken to address those issues.
+As part of the appeal process, you are expected to write a one -page narrative explaining why they were unable to qualify for the scholarship or maintain eligibility that was outside of their control and what corrective measures the student has taken to address those issues.

 - Scholarship appeals are reviewed by a committee on a case-by-case basis.

 - Incomplete appeals will cause delays in review as the committee will only review complete appeals.

 - The committee may request additional or updated information before making a decision.